Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 The `root` is the top-level of directories, which contains all other directories further down the tree.

-The root is represented as a `/` in in Unix, Linux, and Mac operating systems.
+The root is represented as a `/` in Unix, Linux, and Mac operating systems.

 In the Windows operating system, the root directory is also known as a drive.
 In most cases, this will be the `C:\` drive.